 - Sri Lanka is tiny, but incredibly rich and diverse.
 In three and a half years of living here I still didn’t cross off all the things to do on the island.
 My advice if you are traveling to Sri Lanka: don’t try to fit everything in your two-weeks itinerary.
 Prioritize and account for the long traveling time, even though distances are not that long.
 It might take you more than one trip to get to know this island.

 - Don’t get stuck on the beach.
 Sri Lanka is known for its pristine beaches and they are as amazing as everyone says, but the island has so much more to offer!
-You can divide the country into four parts: beaches, mountains, forests, and historic sites.
+You can divide the country into 3 parts: beaches, mountains, and historic sites.
 My personal favorite are mountains.
 Nuwara Eliya and Ella is where I feel most connected to nature.
+Historic sites include ancient cities of Polonnaruwa and Anuradhapura where you can see the temples and palaces built over a thousand years ago.

 - The north and northeast of the country are way less crowded than the southwest.
 You’ll have to spend more time getting there, but the serenity and the lack of tourists are worth it.
 Jaffna, the city on the north tip of the country, is one of the most unique and interesting places to visit, but foreigners have to get a permit from the Ministry of Defense.
 Apply for the permit beforehand.
 I managed to go to Jaffna during a short period of time, just a few years after the war ended, when the permit wasn’t required.
 But online reviews say that getting the permit shouldn’t be difficult if the purpose of visit is travel (not media related).